-The UK Department of Trade and Industry coordinates the National Benchmarking Scheme between these and other partners to share statistical data and identify the best ones in the country (Ibid.).
+The UK Department of Trade and Industry coordinates the National Benchmarking RKING Scheme between these and other partners to share statistical data and identify the best ones in the country (Ibid.).

-At European level, the EFQM was evaluating the development of a European benchmarking structure, but finally capitalized on its membership in the Global Benchmarking Network, organizing
+CHMA At European level, the EFQM was evaluating the development of a European benchmarking structure, but finally capitalized on its membership in the Global Ž organizing Benchmarking Network, of research through the exchange of best practices.